Mick95/agoraProject/README.md

 The docker image is based on ubuntu:16.04.

 # dependencies
-The agora server needs several dependencies to work that are presented in the PowerPoint presentation.
+The agora server needs several dependencies to work:

+C/C++ MQTT client implementation

+MQTT broker (I used Mosquitto)

+C/C++ Cassandra driver

 # how to execute agora
+There are 2 ways to execute the agora server.

+The first one is to download directly the docker image, and then execute the following codeline:

+#### docker pull gennaiolimick/agora

+#### docker run –ti gennaiolimick/agora

+The other one is to download the Dockerfile from the GitHub repository, build it and then run it.

-there are 2 ways to execute the agora server, both of them are described in the PowerPoint presentation with pictures to guide the user.
+Both methods are explained in the PowerPoint presentation with pictures to guide the user.